ayooshkathuria/pytorch-yolo-v3/README.md

 Also compatible with <a href="https://github.com/AlexeyAB/darknet"/>AlexeyAB</a> darknet modification.
 <br>
 <br>
-There is already a pruned model trained on VOC2007+VOC2012 in the output folder.
+There is already a pruned model of YOLOv3-TINY trained on VOC2007+VOC2012 in the output folder.
 <br>
 Check out the pruned filters in the pruned_channels.txt